alastair87-cyf/fundamentals-course/about-this-course/class-preparation.md

 ## 1. Working Agreement \(15 minutes\)

-Please **read** the CodeYourFuture [Student Agreement](https://docs.codeyourfuture.io/organisation/agreements-and-rules/student-agreement).
+Please **read** the CodeYourFuture [trainee Agreement](https://docs.codeyourfuture.io/organisation/agreements-and-rules/trainee-agreement).

 Make a note of anything you don’t understand or don’t agree with.
 We will be discussing it in class so everyone knows what they are agreeing to.